Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

 Other Skills and Experience

-- Experience working in a Children’s Advocacy Center setting or other mental health setting.
+- Experience working in a Children’s Advocacy Center setting or other mental health settings.

 - Demonstrated knowledge of different theoretical models and intervention modalities related to trauma and abuse, and familiarity with the DSM-V.